tomasvbg/tomasvbg_ML/README.md

 ii) study notebooks given by the institutions and from other courses I took.

-iii) a personal project folder that includes both supervised and unsupervised learning.
+iii) a personal project folder who includes both supervised and unsupervised learning.

 iv) thirteen data science and business data driven books I studied since the end of 2020 and during 2021.